Perpe123/Lmtech_Duty_Roaster/README.md

 # Lmtech_Duty_Roaster
-# A duty roster made during my tenure as the class governnor
+# A duty roster I made during my tenure as the class governnor